 In order to maximize the effects of physical therapy, it is essential to also practice exercises in-between sessions.
 This helps consistently stimulate and strengthen neural connections in the brain.

 However, without a physical therapist present, individuals often struggle with accountability and quickly lose the motivation to exercise.
-Using an interactive home rehabilitation tool like the FitMi can help keep individuals with cerebral palsy engaged and practicing the repetitions they need to improve their motor functions.
+Using interactive home neurorehabilitation devices like the FitMi can help keep individuals with cerebral palsy engaged and practicing the repetitions they need to improve their motor functions.

 Improving motor functions affected by cerebral palsy requires consistent stimulation, and FitMi helps motivate users to keep going.